Want the perfect workout program?

 Programming Suggestion: Do this stretch at the end of your training as an act of recovery.

 When the obliques get tight it hinders your ability to twist and for them to engage for anti-rotation purposes.
-Enter the standing oblique twist which had you twisting side to side for either reps or holding for time.
-Be careful again of over-twisting the lumbar spine and make sure the movement comes from the obliques.
-Hips should remain mostly squared forward.
+Enter the standing oblique twist, which has you twisting side to side for either reps or holding for time.

 Muscles stretched: Internal and external obliques